SilverT4/Funkin-Piss-Engine/pengine_mods/readme.md

 2. Copy the .xml and .png file and paste in ex. "mods/skins/< bf/gf/dad >/< your skin name >/" folder

-To add a icon make a image file with name "icon.png" also it should be 300x150 To add a config create a file with name "config.yml" (example config is in "mods/skins/")
+To add a icon make a image file with name "icon.png" also it should be 300x150 To add a config create a file with name "config.yml" (example config is in Examples section)

 ## Offsets
 If the skin animation go a bit off use these